bedros-p/bedros-p/README.md

-Hi, I'm just a guy who you probably know either from class, school, or my project: ClassKicker.\
+Hi, I'm just a guy who you probably know either from class, school, or my project: Quizzle.\
 I prefer working solo and I find collaborating in code a bit difficult, but I can make it work if I really need to!\
 You can contact me at my email `pastrikk00@gmail.com`!\
-I barely check my email, for faster communication, here's my Discord : shrekman#0574
+I barely check my email, for faster communication, here's my Discord : shrekman#5545

 ## Languages I know quite well:
 -Python\